-After Kate had to have a kidney removed because of years of medical negligence, the experience and determination of Inez Brown at Medical Accident Group not only settled the case for £540,000, but also uncovered errors in treatment throughout.
+After Kate had to have a kidney removed because of years of medical negligence, the experience and determination of Ally Taft at Medical Accident Group not only settled the case for £540,000, but also uncovered errors in treatment throughout.

 Kate, who has continuing vertigo, nausea and dizziness after being given too high a dose of an antibiotic for too long after her operation, needs help at home and can’t return to her full-time job as a teaching assistant.

 Has medical negligence damaged your life?
 We can help you to find answers

 Ally Taft said: “If she had been treated properly when she first complained of persistent and recurring pain, her kidney problem would have been spotted earlier and she might never have had to have the operation.
 That in turn would have meant there was no need for the antibiotic which has caused such problems for her.

 “The negligence here, both by individual doctors and by the NHS Trust involved, which didn’t even insist that the staff followed its own prescribing protocols, has affected her life considerably.
 I felt very strongly that she should be, and would be, fully compensated for the damage to her health.”